Home » History Notes » Chipko Movement

 Sundarlal Bahuguna, a well-known Gandhian, is the movement’s head.
 (1927–2021).
 Additionally, he is attributed with coming up with the Chipko slogan, “Ecology is the Permanent Economy.”
 Later, during the 1970s Chipko movement, he propagated the notion that ecology and habitats are more important.

-He also thought that environment and the economy should coexist.
+He also thought that the environment and the economy should coexist.
 Sundarlal Bahuguna enlightened the locals by highlighting the importance of trees in the environment because they stop soil erosion, create clean air, and bring about rain.
 Prime Minister Gandhi’s choice to enact the 1980 green-felling ban was also influenced by Bahuguna.

 Chipko Movement UPSC

 An eco-feminist movement that sticks out is the Chipko Andolan.
 Women made up the core of the movement because they were the group most immediately impacted by the lack of firewood and drinking water brought on by deforestation.
 Protest is a crucial and effective force for societal change.
 Rapid deforestation in 2017 over the century-old trees that almost formed a canopy in Jessore Road of the district of North 24 Parganas, West Bengal, also sparked a large movement that resulted in a campaign by the local population to save 4000 trees, following in the footsteps of the Chipko movement.
-Read all about UPSC Exam preparation by visiting official website of StudyIQ UPSC online Coaching.
-To enhance preparation of UPSC Students can go for UPSC Mock test of StudyIQ.
+Read all about UPSC Exam preparation by visiting the official website of StudyIQ UPSC Online Coaching.
+To enhance preparation for UPSC Students can go for the UPSC Mock test of StudyIQ.

 Sharing is caring!